TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 17/Job 17.13.md

 ---

-If I look for Sheol as my house; If I have spread my couch in the darkness;
+If I look for Sheol as my house, if I have spread my couch in the darkness,